ccbt87/docs/Dev_Env_setup/README.md

 ```

 ### Appendix B - Known Issues
-#### 1. Components Stop Working After the Docker Container or the Host Restarts
+#### 1. Components May Stop Working After the Docker Container or the Host Restarts

 ##### Symptom